TYPO3/Surf/Documentation/Installation/Index.rst

 You may need extended privileges e.g. `sudo`.

-This way, you can add `/usr/local/surf` to `PHP Include Paths` of your IDE.
+This way, you can add `/usr/local/surf` to `PHP Include Paths` in your IDE.

 Upgrading Surf
 ~~~~~~~~~~~~~~